jacomyal/domino.js/_content.md

 <h2 id="modules">Modules <a href="#" class="right" title="Back to the top">(&uarr;)</a></h2>

-Most of the time, the **modules** represent each graphic components (*buttons* to dispatch events, *checkboxes* to represent `boolean` properties, etc...).
+Most of the time, the **modules** represent each graphic components - *buttons* to dispatch events, *checkboxes* to represent `boolean` properties, etc...
 Exactly as it is for the properties, designing your modules atomically is one of the best ways to keep your code *maintainable*.

 Any module must extend the `domino.module` basic class.
 This class has just the methods to listen to and dispatch events, and empty objects that you will fill with your **triggers**.
 You can bind a trigger on an *event* or directly to a *property* (it will then be triggered any time the property is effectively updated).